-6. Supports Graceful Aging
+5. Supports Graceful Aging

-Perhaps the hottest health trend of the past few years is the science of combatting aging.
+Perhaps the hottest health trend of the past few years is the science of combating aging.
 It’s important to understand that aging is largely affected by oxidation and free radicals, which is why antioxidants are so effective.
-Oregano oil offers a huge amount of antioxidants that can aid in the defense against these aging-accelerators.
+Oregano oil offers a huge amount of antioxidants that can aid in the defense against these free radical aging-accelerators.[7, 8]

-7. Allergy Support
+6. Allergy Support

-8. Weight Loss
+7. Weight Loss

 In addition to its reputation as a natural immune booster, oregano oil also packs a punch against unwanted body fat.
 Its main active ingredient, carvacrol, is thought to modulate genes and reduce irritation in white adipose tissue.
 In one study, when fed a high-fat diet, mice not given carvacrol quickly became obese.
 In contrast, mice given carvacrol gained significantly less weight and even had lower levels of cholesterol and triglycerides in their blood.

-9. Eases Discomfort
+8. Eases Discomfort

-Supplementing with Oregano Oil
+Supplementing With Oregano Oil